pretix/pretix-docs/docs/guides/pretixscan/android.md

     The scanner works much more quickly and reliably than the camera.
     Thus, you should always use the scanner at your check-in.

-    In order to ensure that you are using the scanner, open pretixSCAN, tap the :btn-icon:fa3-ellipsis-h:: button in the top right corner, and then tap :btn:Settings:.
+    In order to ensure that you are using the scanner, open pretixSCAN, tap the three-dot button :btn-icon:fa3-ellipsis-h:: in the top right corner, and then tap :btn:Settings:.
     Scroll to the section titled "User interface".
     Ensure that the box next to "Use device camera" is **unchecked**.